ThinkUpLLC/ThinkUp/extras/scripts/README.md

 ## generate-distribution (creates user distribution of app)

-Generates a user distribution of the web application.
+Generates a user distribution of the web application called thinkup.zip, and drops it into a thinkup/build directory.

 Run this from ThinkUp's parent directory, and make sure a directory named build exists there.